 PAULIE’S PUSH

-In recent weeks, former flight attendant Paul “Paulie” Veneto’s has been pushing an airline beverage cart from Boston’s Logan Airport to Ground Zero in New York City as a literal moving tribute to the flight attendants and crew members killed.
-During his walk, he has been joined for various legs of the journey by local first responders, residents, and those who cheer him on as they recall the tragedy.
-He’s calling his walk, Paulie’s Push.
+Former flight attendant Paul “Paulie” Veneto is pushing an airline beverage cart from Boston’s Logan Airport to Ground Zero in New York City.
+His walk is a moving tribute to the flight attendants and crew members killed on 9/11.
+Along the way, local first responders, residents, and supporters have joined him for various legs of the journey.
+He calls it Paulie’s Push.

 Veneto says: “I am doing this because I want these crew members’ families to know how courageous they were that day.
 I want the public to understand that under those conditions that morning, what those crew members did, nobody could have trained for.
 They really need to be recognized as Heroes.
 They were the very first First Responders.”

-In 2001, Veneto was regularly assigned to United Airlines Flight 175 out of Boston, but on September 11, he was not among those of his colleagues assigned to that Tuesday morning flight.
+In 2001, Veneto was regularly assigned to United Airlines Flight 175 out of Boston.
+On September 11, he was not among those assigned to that Tuesday morning flight.

 “That day sent me into a tailspin of opiate addiction that almost cost me my life.
-I loved working with those people.
-I guess it was survivor’s guilt.
-After almost 15 years of numbing myself out from the thoughts of that day, I have finally been freed from addiction since 2015.
-I can now finally give tribute to my fallen crew members.”
+After almost 15 years of numbing myself, I have finally been freed from addiction since 2015.
+I can now give tribute to my fallen crew members.”

-Veneto began training for it and embarked on August 21, heading directly across Eastern and Southwestern Connecticut.
-The journey began with a pause at Logan Airport’s 9/11 Memorial, which bears the names of those who died on the two planes that left Boston and crashed into the World Trade Center two decades ago.
+Veneto began training and embarked on August 21, heading across Eastern and Southwestern Connecticut.
+He started with a pause at Logan Airport’s 9/11 Memorial, which bears the names of those who died on the two planes that left Boston and crashed into the World Trade Center.

-“On top of the cart I have a photo of the United Airlines flight attendants from both planes and on the sides of the cart I have the names and details of the flights from both United Airlines flights and both American Airlines that day.”
+“On top of the cart I have a photo of the United Airlines flight attendants from both planes.
+On the sides, I have the names and details of all four flights that day.”

-“I made a promise to myself five days after 9/11 that I would make sure that they weren’t forgotten and that they were recognized for their heroism.
-I’m now doing what I promised myself, so that all their families and relatives can see them honored for what they accomplished that day.
+“I made a promise to myself five days after 9/11 — I would make sure they weren’t forgotten.
+I’m now doing what I promised, so their families can see them honored for what they accomplished.
 I’m doing what they would have done for me.”

 THE 9/11 MEMORIAL STAIR CLIMB